hardcamls/zprize/msm-field-multiplication.md

 $$ xy = 2^{2W}z_2 + 2^{W}z_1 + z0 $$

-The karatsuba ofman algorithm is a recursive algorithm, so we have the freedom to choose the width where we fallback to a vanilla multiplication with DSP slices.
-In practice, we experimentally found that the base case of W <= 26 works best (it maps to exactly 2 DSP slices to compute multiplication of 2 numbers)
+The Karatsuba Ofman algorithm is a recursive algorithm, so we have the freedom to choose the width where we fall back to a vanilla multiplication with DSP slices.
+In practice, we experimentally found that the base case of W <= 26 works best (it maps to exactly 2 DSP slices to compute a multiplication of 2 numbers).

 As it turns out, for 377-bit multiplications in the prime field, we only require 4 levels of recursion to arrive to a base case of 22-bit multipliers.
 This